 An interesting fact is that Japan set the price for various

-imaging procedures (spiral CAT, MRT, etc.) at a very low
+imaging procedures (spiral CAT, MRI, etc.) at a very low

 level.
 Japan is one of the key sources of high technology